 Bill Allen’s guiding career stretches a 20-year span and he’s climbed the “7 Summits” twice over.
-Uphill Athlete training for both he and his clientele led to back-to-back successes on Everest and Denali in 2016.
+Uphill Athlete training for both him and his clientele led to back-to-back successes on Everest and Denali in 2016.

 Most climbers are quick to highlight their own personal goals and achievements.
 But, in chatting with mountain guide and co-owner of MountainTrip, Bill Allen about his recent forays into the mountains, it’s easy to notice his remarkable care for others’ goals: in this case, helping his clients reach tall and difficult summits.